Gaurav-30/Boomerz/README.md

 Open this link, for the visualization.

-**Note:** We have used github page to publish our result as GitHub notebook doesn't support plotly graphs.
+**Note:** We have used github page to publish our result as GitHub notebook doesn't support plotly, Bar_Chart_Race graphs.